Stop National Highways' toxic water pollution!

 National Highways cannot be allowed to pretend most outfalls are not a problem, or that it only needs to treat a tiny proportion of them.
 All are leaching heavy metals and carcinogens into our rivers and groundwater.
 Unlike sewage, these chemicals will be around 'forever'.

-Please write to your MP and ask them to contact the government about this issue.
+Please write to your MP and ask them to demand the government take action on this issue.
 Just put your name, address and email in the ‘Take Action’ panel, then click the ‘Start Writing’ button to send a letter.
 You can edit the suggested text as you see fit.
 When you’re ready, hit ‘Send Letter’.
 The whole process should take less than a minute.

 Many thanks,